carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 to copy the text printed on the screen to a file.
 Use `nano` to paste all the text that BiG-SCAPE generated in a file named `bigscape.log` inside the folder `output_060722/logs/`.

-To keep order in you directories move your `bigscape/` folder to the parent folder:
+To keep order in you directories move your `bigscape/` directory to `genome_mining/`:
 ~~~
 mv bigscape/ ../
 ~~~